Netflix/falcor/documentation/paths.md

 ### PathSet Syntax String

-PathSet Syntax Strings expand on the Path Syntax Grammer, adding ranges, and the ability to specify multiple keys or ranges in indexers.
+PathSet Syntax Strings expand on the Path Syntax Grammar, adding ranges, and the ability to specify multiple keys or ranges in indexers.
 PathSet Syntax Strings are immediately parsed into PathSet Arrays, which has a run-time cost.
 Any [Model](http://netflix.github.io/falcor/documentation/model.html) which can accept multiple Paths can also accept PathSets.

 The following PathSet Strings are valid: